PanelAlpha Documentation

 sudo ./panelalpha-snapshot.sh --cron status

-2. Verify cron service is running:
+2. Verify the cron service is running:

 sudo systemctl status cron